sam-jdNZ2018/markdown-previewer-react/README.md

 # React Markdown Previewer
 This project is a React based interpretation of the 'Build a Markdown Previewer' project from the 'Front-End Libraries' section of FreeCodeCamp's curriculum.
+It was built from a version I made [on CodePen](https://codepen.io/sam_donaldson2018/pen/bZmvjX).
 The original design document for this project can be [found of FreeCodeCamp's website](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer).

+## Technologies

+Built using:
+* HTML, CSS, JavaScript
+* Marked.js (A library for parsing markdown)
+* React 16.8.6
+* React-dom 16.8.6
+* create-react-app (For allowing code to be written in Babel)

 The following information was generated from the Create React App tool.